- The Brett Kavanaugh Supreme Court Confirmation Hearing

 - Supreme Court Nominee Brett Kavanaugh on the Separation of Powers

-- An FBI Investigation of Dr. Ford’s Accusations of Sexual Assault?
-Why Bother?
+- An FBI Investigation of Sexual Assault Accusations Against Brett Kavanaugh?

 Trump and his followers portray Kavanaugh protesters as a screeching mob, suggest that protests, demonstrations should be illegal.